eskayML/vybeScope/README.md

 - Communicates with the Vybe API for blockchain data
 - Simple to deploy and run

+### Bonus
+I added available quick commands to augment the already rich User Interface for quick and easy access to different features

 ## Hackathon Submission

 This project is a submission for the Vybe Telegram Bot Challenge.
 The goal is to create an intuitive and feature-rich Telegram bot that integrates with cryptocurrency wallets/tokens and provides a seamless user experience.